JoseRoca/WinFBX/docs/COM/COM Procedures.md

 | *wszProgID* | The ProgID of the object to retrieve. |
 | *classID* | The ClsID of the object to retrieve. |

-Be aware that **AfxGetCom** can fail under if Office is running but not registered in the ROT.
+Be aware that **AfxGetCom** can fail if Office is running but not registered in the ROT.

 When an Office application starts, it does not immediately register its running objects.
 This optimizes the application's startup process.
 Instead of registering at startup, an Office application registers its running objects in the ROT once it loses focus.
 Therefore, if you attempt to use **AfxGetCOM** to attach to a running instance of an Office application before the application has lost focus, you might receive an error.